Tradition

 Warrant Officer Candidate Hall of Fame

-Was Located on "WOC HILL"
+was Located on "WOC HILL" or "The Hill"

-Dedicated on January 3, 1967 by Undersecretary of the Army,
+Dedicated on January 3, 1967 by Undersecretary of the

 the Honorable David E. Migiffirt